raganwald/raganwald.github.com/index.md

 ### This is not my first rodeo

-<p STYLE="margin-bottom: 0px;">“<em>You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.</em>”</p>
+<p STYLE="margin-bottom: 0px;">“<em>Extraordinary communication skills...
+Able to mentor and coach other engineers and make those less experienced experienced comfortable and build their confidence (empowerment) at the same time.
+Your communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
+And, it is natural leadership...
+Not forced in any way.
+You talk to, and get respect, from the Interns to the C-Level.</em>”</p>
-<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Michael Cucci: Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</div>
+<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Richard Hartshorne: Senior Talent Partner, PagerDuty</div>

 I bring forty years of product- and customer- centric business and technical experience to shipping on time, without drama.
 My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 ### I'm available for work.

+<p STYLE="margin-bottom: 0px;">“<em>You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.</em>”</p>
+<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Michael Cucci: Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</div>

 I recently completed nine years as a Principal Engineer with PagerDuty.
 I've shipped for PagerDuty, GitHub, devTopia, Unspace Interactive, and KL Group/Sitraka amongst others.
 I'm available to play a meaningful part in another breakout success.